 Months of entry

 This new MA programme explores the military, cultural, political and social history of the First World War, introducing you to advanced concepts of historiography and cultural theory.
+Although based in the School of History, this Masters programme takes an inter-disciplinary angle on the First World War drawing on expertise from the School of Arts, and involves the collaboration of the In Flanders Fields Museum, Ieper/Ypres.

 Compulsory modules, Landscapes of the Great War: Interpretations and Representations and Landscapes of the Great War: Public Histories, are interdisciplinary in nature, and aim to reinforce the different intellectual approaches to the war.